eduardohoraciosanto/bootcamp-with-gorilla/README.md

-# Golang Bootcamp API with GoKit
+# Golang Bootcamp API with Gorilla

-In an effort to get the most out of GoKit, I'll be solving the API exercise of the bootcamp using it.
+This is a solution of the third exercise of the Boot-Camp using Gorilla Mux.
-Also I'll try to come up with the best folder organization that feels natural and easy to understand.

 ---